Explore the local area & attractions

 Alternatively, you can hop on the chairlift at The Needles Park which sweeps you all the way down to the beach while providing you with jaw-dropping views of the sea and cliffs.

 After enjoying all of what the Isle of Wight has to offer, you’ll need somewhere serene to rest your head.
-At Whitecliff Bay Holiday Park, all of our stylish glamping tents and cosy cabin-style lodges are situated just metres from one of the island’s most beautiful beaches.
-When it’s time to pick up the pace, there’s activities on-site that’ll entertain all members of the family, from swimming and cycling to open-air cinema.
+At our Isle of Wight holiday park – Whitecliff Bay, all of our stylish glamping tents and cosy cabin-style lodges are situated just metres from one of the island’s most beautiful beaches.
+When it’s time to pick up the pace, there’s activities on-site that’ll entertain all members of your family, from swimming and cycling to open-air cinema.